 This comprehensive course is a survey of the nervous system.
 It incorporates not only basic science disciplines, such as, neuroanatomy, chemistry, and physiology, but also neuropathology, pathophysiology, and pharmacology.
+Credit: 6 semester hours

-Course Director: J. Clay Goodman
+Course Director: Atul Maheshwari

 Pharmacology in Advanced Practice I (NANAP-63901)